Murder of Craig Sorger: Trials

-Aftermaths
+Savoie's retrial

+In 2011, Savoie's conviction was overturned on appeal based on the judge's closure of parts of the trial to the public and his appointment of a lawyer for the victim's family who intervened in the trial.
+Despite initially pleading not guilty in 2011, Savoie later pleaded guilty to second-degree murder in 2013, and finally confessed to murdering Sorger after ten years.

+On March 25, 2014, he was sentenced to 20 years in prison by Superior Court Judge John Hotchkiss.

+Aftermath

-Eakin and Savoie remained incarcerated at Green Hill Training School until their 18th birthdays, when they were sent to separate adult prisons.
+Eakin and Savoie were incarcerated at Green Hill Training School until their 18th birthdays, when they were sent to separate adult prisons.

 On June 12, 2016, Eakin escaped from work release while serving the final months of his sentence at Ahtanum View Work Release Center.
-He was recaptured by U.S. Marshals two days later in Rapid City, South Dakota.
-He was returned to custody.
+He was recaptured by U.S. Marshals two days later in Rapid City, South Dakota and was returned to custody.

 Eakin remained incarcerated at Washington Corrections Center for the rest of his sentence.
-Eakin was released in February 2017 and is now an anti-abortion activist in Greenville, South Carolina.
-(Note: In Jake's stepdad's obituary, it is revealed that Jake lives in Greenville, South Carolina with his family.)
-He is married to a woman named Marissa, whom he met during their childhood.
-He began dating her while he was still incarcerated.
-They have two daughters together.
+Eakin was conditionally released in February 2017.
+He married his childhood friend, Marissa and had two daughters with her: Elizabeth (born April 9, 2018) and Evangeline (born September 17, 2019).
+His full sentence ended in April 2019.
+He is now an anti-LGBTQ and anti-abortion activist.
 He has also apologized to Sorger in an interview, and said he dedicated his activism to him.
-However, he was arrested two times after his release: One in 2018 for trespassing and another one in 2022 for larceny.
+He was arrested twice after his release: in 2018 for trespassing and in 2022 for larceny.
 (Note: A now deleted page of Jake on GreenvilleCounty.org revealed that he was arrested on May 12, 2022 for larceny.)

 Savoie was incarcerated in the Airway Heights Corrections Center.
-Savoie was released in February 2023 and now lives in Tacoma.
-He is married to a woman named Linnea, whom he met and began dating while he was still incarcerated.
-They have a daughter together.
+He was conditionally released in June 2020.
+His full sentence ended in April 2026.